luketn/mongodb-intro-workshop-part-2/1-indexes.md

 For more advanced (and better) results on Atlas you can use the Atlas Search (Lucene indexed) feature which is awesome and has lots of good capabilities: https://www.mongodb.com/atlas/search

+#### Wildcard Indexes
+A wildcard index allows you to create an index for dynamically changing data where you don't know the schema upfront.
+Out of scope for this workshop.
+Use with extreme caution.